 These methods are meant to alleviate the symptoms and are not prevention treatments for the issue itself.

-This whole epic mom fail debacle has me thinking, “There must be others out there who have had an epic mom fail that they laugh about too.”
+This whole epic mom fail has me thinking, “There must be others out there who have had an epic mom fail that they laugh about too.”
 I’d love to hear some of them.

-If you are interested in learning more, feel free to visit The International Society For The Study Of Vulvovaginal Disease and be sure to visit a doctor for any conditions.
+Learn more.
+Visit The International Society For The Study Of Vulvovaginal Disease and be sure to visit a doctor for any conditions.